nyudlts/jisu-pub-server/README.md

 A Publication Manifest server based on the Readium [go-toolkit](https://github.com/readium/go-toolkit).
 Serves the manifest needed by the [jisu-reader](https://github.com/nyudlts/jisu-reader).

 ## Dev Setup
-For development purposes it is possible to run this projects locally.
+For development purposes it is possible to run this project locally.
 Manifests for EPUBs in the 'test' directory will be available.

 Dependencies:
 go